 On the Game Boy, Acclaim released Kwirk, a box-based puzzler that plays a bit like Sokoban or Chip’s Challenge.
 In it, you manipulate boxes to reach the end of the level, moving them aside or dropping them into holes to create bridges.
 Kwirk even showed up in The Power Team segment of the video game based show, Video Power, which was a bit like Captain N: The Game Master but starred Acclaim characters rather than Nintendo ones.

 The California Raisins, motown mascots for the raisin brand of the same name, also almost had a game on the NES.
-The game was extremely close to release, but never made it to market despite being reviewed by a number of publications.
+The game was extremely close to release but never made it to market despite being reviewed by some publications.

 Edible protagonists have continued to exist beyond the 8-bit era of games.
-Quite a few games have been based off the Veggietales line of children’s cartoons.
-The Holy Potatoes series has seen a number of entries, all based around their little potato characters.
+Quite a few games have been based off on the Veggietales line of children’s cartoons.
+The Holy Potatoes series has seen several entries, all based around their little potato characters.
 Each one has a different gameplay hook from running a weapon shop to managing a spaceship.

 Mega Cat Studios has its own delicious hero coming to PC and the Sega Genesis.
 Apeel’s Court places you in the boots of a mustachioed Banana Cop with a hunger for potassium-filled justice.
 In it, you beat your way through various nutritious baddies to uncover the dark truth behind a kidnapping case.

 Anthropomorphizing food is a strange concept.
 Why do we feel better when our food tells us, face to face, that it’s delicious?
 Maybe we all relate so well to food because everyone eats - it’s a universal experience.
 And hey, if you’re a cannibal, plenty of protagonists are food to you!